SpecificProtagonist/manka-sitelen-pina/README.md

-Sitelen pona is a hieroglyphic script for the conlang toki pona.
+Sitelen pona is a logographic script for the cloŋ toki pona.
 This repository implements it for Minecraft: Simply put it in your resource pack folder, select it and set your language to "toki pona (ma pona)".

 ![Example settings screen in sitelen pona](example.png)